Gates, New York

 Gates is a town in Monroe County, New York, United States.
 The town is named after General Horatio Gates.
-The population was 28,400 at the 2010 census.
-Gates and North Gates are census-designated places located within the town's boundaries.
+The population was 29,167 at the 2020 census.
+Gates and North Gates are census-designated places within the town.
+It is a suburb of Rochester.

 History

 The town of Gates was organized in 1797 as "Northampton" in Ontario County.
-In 1808 the town was subdivided and the part still called Northampton was renamed "Gates" and incorporated on April 1, 1813, in honor of General Horatio Gates.
+In 1808 the town was subdivided, and the part still called Northampton was renamed "Gates" and incorporated on April 1, 1813, in honor of General Horatio Gates.
 In 1821 Monroe County was formed, including the town of Gates.
 Parts of the town were later detached to form the city of Rochester and the town of Greece, both of which now border the town.

 The Franklin Hinchey House was listed on the National Register of Historic Places in 1983.

 Geography

+Gates is in central Monroe County.
+It is bordered to the east by Rochester, the county seat.
+Interstate 390, part of the Rochester Outer Loop, curves through the eastern side of the town.
+Interstate 490 intersects I-390 and passes through the center of the town, leading east into downtown Rochester and southwest 17 mi to the New York State Thruway.
+The New York State Route 531 freeway branches off I-490 and leads northwest 5 mi to Spencerport.

-According to the United States Census Bureau, the town has a total area of 15.3 sqmi, of which 15.2 sqmi are land and 0.08 sqmi, or 0.52%, are water.
+According to the U.S. Census Bureau, the town of Gates has a total area of 15.3 sqmi, of which 15.2 sqmi are land and 0.08 sqmi, or 0.54%, are water.

+Within the Town of Gates is the geographic center, also called the centroid, of Monroe County.
+The exact spot within Gates of the centroid is latitude and longitude 43° 8′ 46.37″ N 77° 41′ 45.44″ W which is in a small wooded area 500 feet southwest of Gates Town Hall.

 Government

 The legislative branch of the government of the town is a four-member town council whose members are elected every four years.
-The members of the town council are currently Chris B. Diponzio, Steve Tucciarello, Andrew Loughlin and Lee Cordero.
+As of 2025, the members of the town council are Chris B. Diponzio, Steve Tucciarello, Andrew Loughlin and Lee Cordero.
 The Executive branch of the town government is the Town Supervisor, who is elected every two years.
 The current town supervisor is Cosmo Giunta, who was appointed town supervisor on November 7, 2018.